 Strong leadership is paramount for creating an environment that motivates employees and promotes strong performance.
 Leaders that are highly engaged and proactive in their leadership roles are able to motivate and engage employees.
 On the contrary, leaders who are passive, avoid their

 Strong Leadership is a Skill

 The great news is that strong leadership is a skill that can be learned and refined over time.
-Companies and organizations that are serious about employee engagement and strong performance outcomes can deliberately hire, develop, and engage their leaders to create motivating, engaging, and high-performing environments.
+Companies and organizations that are serious about employee engagement and strong performance outcomes can deliberately hire, develop, and engage their leaders to create motivating, engaging, and high-performing work environments.

 Get this wrong and the rest will be an uphill battle.
 Get this right and, and while you’ll still need to develop them, it will be a much more rewarding experience for everyone.

 Even if you already missed the mark on this important piece, it’s not too late to work with the leader to make it right.
 How this will unfold depends on each specific situation.
 It will take significant commitment, time, and energy, but the damage can be repaired.

 Get crystal clear on what you expect, and transfer this knowledge to your leadership team.
 What are your organization’s vision and mission?
 What are your values?
 What leadership approach do you expect?
 This is not about micromanagement.
 This is about establishing and continuously reinforcing a clear leadership philosophy for your organization.

 What type of culture are leaders expected to craft, promote, and reinforce?
 What are each leader’s measurable goals, objectives, and deliverables?
 Last, but most definitely not least, what does your leadership team need and expect from you?